mulegi/rock-paper-scissors/README.md

 # rock-paper-scissors
-Code for the rock paperr scissors game.
+Code for the rock paper scissors game.